Workspace¶

 The workspace bundles the different elements which determine playback, notation and general behaviour of maelzel.core

 The .config attribute of the active Workspace holds the active configuration.
-This is a subclass of dict and holds defaults and customizations regarding playback, notation, etc
+This is an instance of CoreConfig, which is itself a subclass of dict and holds defaults and customizations regarding playback, notation, etc

 [7]: